Introduction to JSON in Python

 - In the server, the data will be in the form of objects with properties, making data complex data-type objects.
 Now for this, we have JavaScript Object Notation.
 JavaScript Object Notation makes processing complex data with multiple classes and objects easy.

-- It is of utmost need to use JSON type in DS and ML research; python provides solutions for the same.
-Server Serialise the objects, and the client de-serializes them and reads them.
+- It is of utmost need to use JSON type in DS and ML research; Python provides solutions for the same.
+The server Serialises the objects, and the client de-serializes and reads them.

-JavaScript Object Notation is a format generally produced from different java scripts and APIs.
-With python, one can communicate JSON files.
-In python, Deserialization or decoding is used to convert a json object into a python dictionary.
-Serialization or encoding is used for converting a python doc into a json object.
+Various JavaScripts and APIs commonly create the format known as JavaScript Object Notation.
+With Python, one can communicate JSON files.
+Deserialization or decoding converts a json object into a Python dictionary in Python.
+Serialization or encoding converts a Python doc into a json object.
 This article covers both formats.

 Recommended Articles